etozhefifan/finance_bot/README.md

 More explicitly: first place is reserved for the money that was spent, second place is the category that money was spent on.

 ## Requirements
-Could be found in requirements.txt
+Can be found in requirements.txt
 ### To install:
 1. Git clone the repository
 2. Create venv